-Checklist Items Results of Individual Studies 20 For all outcomes considered (benefits or harms), present, for each study: (a) simple summary data for each intervention group (b) effect estimates and confidence intervals, ideally with a forest plot.
+Checklist Items Results of For all outcomes considered (benefits or harms), present, for each study: (a) simple summary data for each intervention group (b) effect estimates and confidence intervals, ideally with a forest plot.
 Synthesis of Results 21 Present results of each meta-analysis done, including confidence intervals and measures of consistency.
 Risk of Bias Across Studies 22 Present results of any assessment of risk of bias across studies (see Item 15).
-Additional Analysis 23 Give results of additional analyses, if done (e.g., sensitivity or subgroup analyses, meta-regression [see Item 16]).
-DISCUSSION Summary of Evidence 24 Summarize the main findings including the strength of evidence for each main outcome; consider their relevance to key groups (e.g., health care providers, users, and policy makers).
-Limitations 25 Discuss limitations at study and outcome level (e.g., risk of bias), and at review-level (e.g., incomplete retrieval of identified research, reporting bias).
-Conclusions Conclusions 26 Provide a general interpretation of the results in the context of other evidence, a implications for future research.
+Additional Analysis DISCUSSION Summary of Evidence 24 outcome: consider their relevance to key groups (e.g. health care providers use Limitations Limitations 25 Discuss limitations at study and outcome level (e.g., risk of bias), and at review-level (e.g., incomplete retrieval of identified research, reporting bias).
+Conclusions Conclusions 26 Provide a general interpretation of the results in the context of other evidence, implications for future research.
 FUNDING Funding 27 Describe sources of funding for the systematic review and other support (e.g., supply of data); role of funders for the systematic review.